anelook/apache-kafka-clickhouse-demo/README.rst

-Hands-on material for session "Optimal data lake for analytics: Apache Kafka and ClickHouse"
+Hands-on material for session "Apache Kafka and ClickHouse"
 ============================================================================================

 Hello all!
 This repository contains a set of instructions explaining how to work with a combination of Apache Kafka and ClickHouse.
 In particular, we'll look at how to send data from an `Apache Kafka <https://kafka.apache.org/>`_ topic to a table in `ClickHouse <https://clickhouse.com/>`_, how to transform the data with the help of ClickHouse materialized views and how to run aggregation requests.